AaltoUrbanWater/GisToSWMM5/input_files.md

 ## Flow direction raster
 Flow direction raster defines the flow directions across the catchment in the same grid as in the landuse raster.
 Flow directions are defined according to D8-method such that each cell can flow into one of the 8 neighbouring cells.
-Directions are represented by integers and are defined as such for cell X:
+Flow direction raster uses a notation where flow directions are marked with integer numbers from 1-8 so that 1 corresponds to flow to Northeast and numbers increase in counterclockwise direction.
+For cell X, the directions are defined as shown below:

 <table align="center">
     <tr>